 Jill Cohen-Núñez (b.
 1992) is a Dominican-American interdisciplinary artist from the Bronx, NY. they create tumored ancestral and futurist spiritual sites that address themes of memory, syncretism, and disease.
 Working across sculpture, their practice engages in slow, laborious processes to bridge material and immaterial landscapes—disrupted by colonization and systemic erasure.
 Using the language of objects, altars, and poetry, their work explores the intersections of myth-making, devotion, and continuity.

-Cohen-Núñez is a 2025 AIM Fellow at the Bronx Museum of the Arts and was named the 2024 Devra Freelander Artist Fellow at Socrates Sculpture Park.
-In 2023, they received the New York Community Trust Van Lier Fellowship at Wave Hill.
-Cohen-Nuñez has received grants from the Haystack Mountain School of Crafts, New York Foundation for the Arts (City Artist Corps), UrbanGlass, the Connor Merit Awards at CUNY City College, and Oki Doki Studio.
+Cohen-Núñez is a 2025 AIM Fellow at the Bronx Museum of the Arts and a beverly warner fellow at haystack mountain school of crafts. in 2024, they were a Devra Freelander Artist Fellow at Socrates Sculpture Park and a 2023 New York Community Trust Van Lier Fellow at Wave Hill.
+Cohen-Núñez has received grants from the New York Foundation for the Arts (City Artist Corps), UrbanGlass, the Connor Merit Awards at CUNY City College, and Oki Doki Studio.
 They have held residencies at MASS MoCA, Haverford College, The Newark Print Shop, Manhattan Graphics Center, Chashama, and Modern Art Foundry.
 They have exhibited at the National Sculpture Society, BronxArtSpace, the Center for Performance Research, Fordham University, BAAD!
 Bronx Academy of Arts and Dance, The New York Botanical Garden, the Jane Hartsook Gallery at Greenwich House, and EFA Project Space.